doanac/cya/README.md

 * Clone the repo to your favorite place like /srv/cya or /usr/local/cya.
 * Run your distro script: sudo ./distro/trusty_install.sh
 * Start the server with "sudo start cya"
+* log into to server at http://<server>:8000/

+The initial user that logs in via OpenID will automatically be an admin.
+From the settings page you can create your own script to be run when containers are created.

 Setting Up The Client(s)
 ------------------------